 An online Bachelor of Education degree will qualify you to teach in Australian schools.
 The program requires 4 years of full-time study (or part-time equivalent) and includes work placements.
 The main streams are Early Childhood, Primary and Secondary.
 Combined study streams are also available.

 Online learning is fairly common with undergraduate education courses.
-Lerna Australia estimates that 32% of undergraduate education students in Australia are classified as fully external.
+Lerna Courses estimates that 32% of undergraduate education students in Australia are classified as fully external.
 Based on pre-pandemic enrolment patterns, a further 21% are engaged in multi-modal study.

 UNE Bachelor of Education